College Financial Planning Curriculum

 College Money Method offers schools a new way to support students and families of diverse backgrounds on college financial planning and the financial aid process.

 Families receive a comprehensive, actionable guide to paying for college and how financial aid supports their goals that is well-timed, approachable and empowering for students.

-The need: Increasing support for the whole student
+Increasing support for the whole student

 With the growing cost of college and complexity of the financial aid process, students and families are asking high school counselors for education, guidance and specific direction on paying for college and the rules of receiving financial aid.